theserialhobbyist/questscribe/README.md

 ## What is QuestScribe?

+Currently in early alpha and looking for authors to help with testing!
+Please report bugs and any features you'd like to see.

-QuestScribe is a desktop word processor built specifically for LitRPG authors.
-It lets you embed **state change markers** directly in your text to track character progression—levels, stats, items, skills—automatically calculating the current state at any point in your story.
+QuestScribe is a stat-tracking word processor built specifically for LitRPG authors.
+It lets you embed **state change markers** directly in your text to track character progression—levels, stats, items, skills, and—if you must—even harems.
+Stats will automatically update in the sidebar based on cursor position.

+This is intended for drafting your manuscript.
+Afterwards, you'll want to export the document and use traditional software for final formatting and polishing.

 **Never lose track of your character's HP mid-battle.
 Never forget which spells they've learned.
 Never wonder what's in their inventory.**